raspibo/eventman/docs/DEVELOPMENT.md

 You have probably noticed that the /events/:event\_id/persons/\* and /events/:event\_id/tickets/\* paths seems to do the same thing.
 That's mostly true, and if we're talking about the data structure they are indeed the same (i.e.: a GET to /events/:event\_id/tickets/:ticket\_id will return the same {"person": {"name": "Mario", [...]}} structure as a call to /events/:event\_id/persons/:person\_id).
 The main difference is that the first works on the \_id property of the entry, the other on person\_id.
 Plus, the input and output are filtered in a different way, for example to prevent a registered person to autonomously set the attendee status or getting the complete list of registered persons.

-Beware that most probably the /persons and /events/:event\_id/persons paths will be removed from a future version of Event Man(mager) in an attempt to rationalize how we handle data.
+Beware that most probably the /persons and /events/:event\_id/persons paths will be removed from a future version of EventMan(mager) in an attempt to rationalize how we handle data.

 Permissions